vorontsann/2023-2-level-ctlr/docs/public/article.rst

 :py:class:`core_utils.article.article.Article` abstraction.

-:py:class:`core_utils.article.article.Article` class is responsible for storing article raw, meta and ``conllu`` data and working with it.
+:py:class:`core_utils.article.article.Article` class is responsible for storing article raw, meta and ``.conllu`` data and working with it.
-During the implementation of Lab 5 and Lab 6, you should use the methods of this class, so we advise you to study them.
+During the implementation of Lab 5 and Lab 6, you should use the methods of this class.
+The lab descriptions will contain hints on when to use one or another class method, but we advise you to study all the methods: they may be useful to you.

 .. note:: Do not forget to create a new instance of the
           :py:class:`core_utils.article.article.Article` class to use its methods.